isyanghou/6keys/docs/en/Six-Keys_Criticality_QA.md

 > **🎯 Clinical Value**: Moves from a single "on/off" switch view of consciousness to a multi-dimensional, dynamic profile, enabling more precise and personalized anesthesia management.

-### ❓ 5-15.
-What are the unique advantages for AI consciousness assessment?
+### ❓ 問題 5-15：問題 5-15：問題 5-15：What are the unique advantages for AI consciousness assessment?

 **💡 Answer:**